 - INFORMED CONSENT FORM

 An agreement of informed consent or an indemnity form must be filled in by every client/attendee, so they are aware of, and accept the potential dangers of having to travel to and from your practice and having a close contact healing/treatment done during the Covid-19 pandemic.
+Such as this one that the MMS uses.

 Most of our healing modalities require close-range contact with our clients and they need to be aware of this beforehand for informed consent.